 7. Rising action

 When we get into the structure of our plot, the rising action is the escalating cause and effect that comes from the characters’ choices.
 Every time your protagonist does something in pursuit of their goal, their action will trigger effects in the world around them—some anticipated, some not.
-At the same time, your antagonist or antagonists will also be pursuing their own, conflicting goals and making their own choices and sending even more effects out into the world.
-It’s this interplay of elements of a story—choices, consequences, and reactions, growing greater in urgency and intensity—that powers the events of our story.
+At the same time, your antagonist or antagonists will also be pursuing their own, conflicting goals, making their own choices, and sending even more effects out into the world.
+It’s this interplay of choices, consequences, and reactions, growing greater in urgency and intensity, that builds the narrative arc as the plot unfolds.

-To learn more about how to structure the rising action of your story, check out our detailed lesson on plot.
+To learn more about how to structure your plot from inciting incident to epic conclusion, check out our detailed lesson on plot.

 8. Falling action

-Once your rising action has reached its climax, and your protagonist has finally obtained their goal (or not), and the antagonist has been defeated (or not), and the world as it was has crumbled and then been rebuilt into something new, it’s time for your falling action.
-Many writers make the mistake of ending their story too quickly, but your readers need time to see the new landscape as it comes together and to say goodbye to your characters.
+Once your plot has reached its climax, and your protagonist has finally obtained their goal (or not), and the antagonist has been defeated (or not), and the world as it was has crumbled and then been rebuilt into something new, it’s time for your falling action.
+Many writers make the mistake of ending their story too quickly, but your readers need time to see the new landscape as it comes together and to say goodbye to your characters after the story’s resolution.

-Your falling action won’t take up a huge amount of real estate—usually about ten percent of your story at most.
-This is where you take a little bit of time to explore what it means to your protagonist to have reached this place in their journey, how the other characters in the story are affected by it, and—this is important—where they’re heading next.
+This section won’t take up a huge amount of real estate—usually about ten percent of the book at most.
+This is where you take a little bit of time to explore what it means to your protagonist to have reached this place in their journey, how those around them are affected by it, and—this is important—where they’re heading next.
 This gives your reader time to absorb the messages in your story and the lessons they have learned.

 9. Symbolism

-Symbolism is using an object, place, person, or element in your story to represent something other than its literal meaning.
-In a story, symbolism can be a recognizable universal symbol or it can be a symbol that’s developed within the context of your story’s world.
+Symbolism is using an object, place, person, or element to represent something other than its literal meaning.
+Even a small thing can represent a big idea.
+In a story, symbolism can be a recognizable universal symbol or it can be a symbol that’s developed within the context of your world.

-Using symbolism as an element of a story gives depth to your story and helps support the theme (we’ll talk about theme a little farther below).
+Symbolism gives depth to your story and helps support the theme (we’ll talk about theme a little farther below).
 Contextual symbols, in particular, help convey the message that you’re trying to send through your writing.
-For example, if you’re exploring a theme of enduring love through times of great hardship, you could work symbolism into your story by using a fragile object such as a teacup, a vase, or a figurine which manages to stay intact despite being dropped or knocked around.
+For instance, if you’re exploring the idea of enduring love through times of great hardship, you could work symbolism into your story by using a fragile object such as a teacup, a vase, or a figurine which manages to stay intact despite being dropped or knocked around.
 This then becomes a symbol of a relationship that is more durable than it would appear in spite of the dangers it might face.

-Very often readers will absorb symbolism in your story without consciously realizing it.
-They may not see right away that the object was a cleverly placed literary device, but they will feel the tension and tone it creates in parallel with the plot.
+Very often readers will absorb symbolism in your writing without consciously realizing it.
+They may not see that the object was a cleverly placed literary device, but they’ll feel the tension and tone it creates in parallel with the plot.

 We’ve got lots more detail on how to incorporate rich symbolism into your story here!